Close Close

 Zaneta Rago-Craft, Ed.D.

-Zaneta Rago-Craft, is the inaugural director of the Intercultural Center and began her tenure at Monmouth in the summer of 2019.
+Zaneta Rago-Craft is the inaugural director of the Intercultural Center and began her tenure at Monmouth in the summer of 2019.
 Previously, Rago-Craft served as the director for the Center for Social Justice Education and LGBT Communities at Rutgers University–New Brunswick.
 She holds an Ed.D. in education, culture, and society from Rutgers University.
 Rago-Craft has worked in intercultural campus support for the last 10 years, including previous roles with the New York University LGBTQ Student Center, the Center for Multicultural Education and Programs at NYU, and Ramapo College’s Educational Opportunity Fund program and Women’s Center.
 She has a passion for infusing social justice education into her student affairs work with a particular interest in facilitating conversations around the intersectionality of multiple identities and oppression, art as activism, feminism, anti-racism, mentoring, LGBTQIA+ representations in the media, and multiracial experiences in a “check one box” world.

 Maryanne Rhett, Ph.D.

-Dr. Maryanne A. Rhett, Professor of Middle Eastern and World History, works on topics related to modern Middle Eastern and Islamic history at the intersections of popular culture, nationalism, and world history.
+Maryanne A. Rhett, professor of Middle Eastern and World History, works on topics related to modern Middle Eastern and Islamic history at the intersections of popular culture, nationalism, and world history.
 Some of her classes include Islamic history, Modern Middle Eastern history, Popular Culture and the Middle East, and the history of Militant Nationalism.
 Additionally, she teaches the Perspectives class: A Graphic World: World History and Sequential Art.
 As the department’s Director of the Graduate Program in History, she oversees a number of theses and comprehensive exams each year.

 Melissa Ziobro, M.A.

-Melissa Ziobro is the Specialist Professor of Public History at Monmouth University.
+Melissa Ziobro is the specialist professor of Public History at Monmouth University.
 Her service to the University includes administration of the Monmouth Memories Oral History Program.
-Melissa currently serves as the President of Oral History in the Mid-Atlantic Region and as the editor for New Jersey Studies: An Interdisciplinary Journal, a joint venture of the NJ Historical Commission, Rutgers University Libraries, and Monmouth University.
+Melissa currently serves as the president of Oral History in the Mid-Atlantic Region and as the editor for New Jersey Studies: An Interdisciplinary Journal, a joint venture of the NJ Historical Commission, Rutgers University Libraries, and Monmouth University.
 She is currently a trustee of the NJ Vietnam Veterans Memorial Foundation, InfoAge Science and History Learning Center, and Ocean County Historical Society.
 She is newly appointed to the Board of Directors of Preservation NJ, and works regularly with other public history organizations.